Ooggle/FlipperAnimationManager/README.md

 ## Installation

-Download the lasted version for your distribution from <a href="releases">the Releases.</a>
+Download the lasted version for your distribution from <a href="https://github.com/Ooggle/FlipperAnimationManager/releases">the Releases.</a>

 <br>